cyberfuego/Projects/BluetoothChatApp/ReadMe.md

-**Bluetooth Connection Application**
+**Bluetooth Chat Application**

-Bluetooth Connection Application is an android Application which can connect any Bluetooth device with your phone.
-I have used Android Bluetooth API in this project.
+Bluetooth Chat Application is an android Application which can bond two android phones

+and send messages back and forth.
+Bluetooth android is been used in this project.

 You can read about android API and how to use them here :